p-dimi/Quick-facial-recognition/README.md

 Module initialization might take some time, as it initially processes all faces in local folder into corresponding vector face representations, for faster real-time comparisons.
 The slower initialization will allow for faster runtime.

-Class returns the person recognized (using the name of the picture file it is most resembling), and linear distance score.
+Class returns a dictionary, with the keys representing the recognized person(s) (using the name of the picture file it is most resembling), bounding box position in the image, and linear distance score.
-Class also displays a window with the image you are trying to recognize, and the image it is most similar with from your known faces folder.

 ### The class takes the following variables upon initializations:

 #### recognition_threshold
 The linear distance score that the face similarity must pass (be under).
 A higher value is more permitting, a lower value is more restricting.

-The value is 0.6 by default.
+The value is 0.5 by default.

 #### size_modifier
 A float value representing by how much to scale all images for faster performance.
 A lower value will make runtime faster but be less accurate.
 A higher value will make runtime slower but more accurate.
 For example - a value of 0.75 means resizing the images to 75% of their original scale.

+The value is 0.75 by default.
+It is advised not to set it higher than 1.0, and no lower than 0.5.

+#### init_size_modifier
+Like size_modifier but specifically for the pictures in your known_faces folder.
+Makes for slightly faster initialization.

 The value is 0.75 by default.
 It is advised not to set it higher than 1.0, and no lower than 0.5.